 If you’re looking for a friendly LMS platform with no learning curve, Learnbook is a good place to go.
 The great thing about this LMS is that it’s loaded with interactive tools and features that will help bring life to otherwise boring and monotonous learning materials and quizzes.
 It also supports video conferencing should you wish to host synchronous training sessions.
 Feel free to record the classes and publish them as offline courses that your team can revisit anytime they need them.

 Subscription with Learnbook will give you access to 10 off-the-shelf classes from external source GO1.
-This elearning library has over 50,000 training programs covering diverse topics like healthcare compliance, food services, digital marketing, and finance.
+This elearning library has over 50,000 training programs covering diverse topics like healthcare compliance, food services, finance, and digital marketing strategies

 Forma LMS is a good learning management system example with a modern and responsive layout, designed to provide an easy and engaging experience for its learners.
 This LMS comes with a range of powerful tools that can help you create training courses without taking too much time and resources.
 Focusing on supporting corporate training, it also supports important functions like video conferencing, a certificate system, and a variety of calendars and event managers.
 They even produce custom reports, helping you quickly spot skill and knowledge gaps within your team.